 Industrie 4.0 will have an impact on 'safe automation'.
 If production workflows are becoming more flexible and plant and machine components more autonomous, then safety also needs to be reassessed.
 Modular, flexible production processes go hand-in-hand with Industrie 4.0 and have an impact on 'safe automation'.
 As an active member of the technology initiative SmartFactoryKL, Pilz operates within a network of industrial partners and research institutes and participates in various working groups on concepts, standards and solutions that form the basis for highly flexible automation technology.

-Working group 1, “Smart Infrastructure”, is working on a dynamic safety concept for simplified, semi or fully automatic certification, which will be tested in the Smart Factory KL Industrie 4.0 plant.
+Working group 1, 'Smart Infrastructure', is working on a dynamic safety concept for simplified, semi- or fully-automatic certification, which will be tested in the Smart Factory KL Industrie 4.0 plant.
 The concept is based on an industrial Ethernet communication protocol.
-The whole plant consists of four physically separate production lines, which are connected using an automated guided vehicle, the “Robotino”.
-If the E-STOP pushbutton PITestop active from Pilz is triggered, provided the “Robotino” is moving freely between modules, only the “Robotino” is stopped.
-If the “Robotino” is docked on to a production line, the E-STOP pushbutton stops the connected line.
+The whole plant consists of four physically separate production lines that are connected using an automated guided vehicle, the Robotino.
+If the Pilz PITestop active emergency stop pushbutton is pressed, provided the Robotino is moving freely between modules, only the Robotino is stopped.
+If the Robotino is docked on to a production line, the E-stop pushbutton stops the connected line.
 Production on the other lines can continue.
 This can significantly reduce production downtimes.
-As a result, for the first time it has been possible to set parameters for the E-STOP pushbutton flexibly over individual production lines instead of over the whole plant.
+As a result, for the first time it has been possible to set parameters for the E-stop pushbutton flexibly over individual production lines instead of over the whole plant.

-If you would like to look at this issue in more depth, Pilz recommends the white paper “Safety on modular machines” produced by the Smart Factory KL, of which Pilz is a member.
-Also available is Pilz’s white paper on Industrie 4.0.
+If you would like to look at this issue in more depth, Pilz recommends the white paper Safety on modular machines produced by the Smart Factory KL, of which Pilz is a member.
+Also available is a white paper on Industrie 4.0 from Pilz.